braden-w/quartz/content/obsidian/Cards/Fleeting Notes/Average is Over.md

 - The Rent is Too Damn High by Matt Iglesias
 - Texas has poor health and crime and education, but most .
 But California
 - For the average Joe, Jacksonville Florida is more livable than Vancouver (even though it’s rated well)

+## Trends to Moving to Affordable Housing and Higher Purchasing Power
+- Increase in places like Houston and Mexico, where you can live off fixed expenses
+- Creating Mexico like area in America, as an option for lower income
+- You may decry this, but nobody is being forced to live in a "shantytowns"
+- El Paso is parasitic off Juarez rather than the other way around.
+Few actually want Juarez to disappear
+- Berlin has good rent because of over building while Soviet Union destroyed East Berlin economy.
+The result is a nice place to settle down

+### Keeping Children is Expensive
+- Poor women suffer the most in the shift
+- Divorced, widowed, etc. are more vulnerable
+- Keeping custody of your children or having more is an expensive preference, but it won’t be going away soon

+## We Will Not Be Revolutionary
+- We will become more conservative.
+This is simply because we’ll be older
+- The crime rate has dropped precipitously (even more than expected) with wealth inequality
+- Wealth Inequality and Domestic Peace are possible and not necessarily mutually exclusivd
+- Response to Threat of Revolution Argument
+	- Medieval times had high inequality and low mobility, yet was stable (even though we may find it objectionable)
+	- Predictions of violence tell more about predictors than actual society
+	- Commentators use threat of violence as rhetorical force while not directly encouraging it, as if it is a cosmic force

+## Americans Will Become More Conservative, Seeking Community and Getting More for Less, Less Taxes, Etc.
+- Most Americans are delusioned by both parties and looking someone to unite and get something done, which is not a revolution waiting to happen
+- Conservative will become the beliefs of the economically left behind

 # References
 - (References:: [Choose A Table - Libby Data Export](https://share.libbyapp.com/data/954567b2-dadd-47c1-9f02-6e39a00c2769/choose_table?path=libbyjourney-1423863-average-is-over&tables%5B%5D=Reading+Journey&tables%5B%5D=Bookmarks&tables%5B%5D=Highlights&tables%5B%5D=Circulation))